 Pine nuts are edible seeds that come from various species of pine cones, despite their name.
 When consumed in moderation, pine nuts are beneficial to your health.

-These tiny seeds are high in vitamins, minerals, and heart-healthy fats, all of which are beneficial to your health.
+These tiny pine seeds are high in vitamins, minerals, and heart-healthy fats, all of which are beneficial to your health.
 They are heavy in fat but have very little saturated fat.
-A serving of pine nuts contains a balance of healthy fats, protein, and fiber that can help keep blood sugar levels constant, aid diabetic management, and promote heart health.

 Where Do Pine Nuts Come From?

-Pine nuts are obtained from pine tree seeds.
+The pine nuts come from pine seeds.
 They are found in the midst of the scales of pine cones; however, while all pine trees produce pine nuts, only around 20 kinds are large enough to eat.